swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 ## Motivation

 In [SE-0447][SE-0447], we introduced `RawSpan` along with some unsafe functions to load values of arbitrary types.
 While it is safe to load any of the native integer types with those functions, the `unsafe` annotation introduces an element of doubt for users of the standard library.
-Furthermore, controlling the endiannness for the loading operation is not available at the point of serialization, introducing further confusion.
-This proposal adds the ability to safely load integer values with ergonomic endianness control, without the doubt introduced by unsafe functions.
+Furthermore, since byte ordering is dependent on context, it is desirable to control the byte order of a loading operation.
+This proposal adds the ability to safely load integer values with ergonomic byte order control, without the doubt introduced by unsafe functions.

 ## Proposed solution